XML RSS

 A bit of a devil's bargain, really.

 Even some sunscreens using mainly organic ingredients have been found to cause free-radical damage.
+So, if you buy such products, do your research by reading the ingredients list and checking with organisations such as EWG.

 (If you would like to check particular products for yourself here is a link to the EWG site Skindeep.)